Jonathan2251/lbd/_sources/gpu.txt

   }

   // openGl user program
-  int
-  main(int argc, char **argv)
+  int main(int argc, char ** argv)
   {
-  // init window, detect user input and do corresponding animation by calling opengl api }
+    // init window, detect user input and do corresponding animation by calling opengl api ...
+  }

 The last main() is programed by user clearly.
 Let's explain what the first two main() work for.
-As you know, the OpenGL is a lots of api to let programmer display the 3D object into 2D computer screen explained from book concept of computer graphic.
+As you know, the OpenGL is a lots of api to let programmer display the 3D object into 2D computer screen explained from book of concept of computer graphic.
-3D graphic model can set light and object texture by user, next calculating the postion of each vertex and color for each pixel automatically by 3D software and GPU, finally display the color of each pixel in computer screen.
+3D graphic model can set light and object texture by user first, and next calculating the postion of each vertex, and next color for each pixel automatically by 3D software and GPU, finally display the color of each pixel in computer screen.
 But in order to let user/programmer add some special effect or decoration in coordinate of each vertex or color of each pixel, OpenGL provides these two